Beer Cheese Soup with pretzel Croutons is a fast comfort food fix that your whole family will love. Save extra croutons to use atop salads and soups!

 - 1 cup heavy cream

-- ½ lb. extra sharp yellow cheddar cheese, coarsely shredded
+- 1/2 lb. extra sharp yellow cheddar cheese coarsely shredded (see Recipe Note #2)

-- 4 oz. mild cheddar cheese, coarsely shredded
+- 4 oz. mild cheddar cheese coarsely shredded (see Recipe Note #2)

 - Salt and freshly ground pepper

-- For the croutons, preheat your oven to 350 degrees.
+For the croutons, preheat your oven to 350 degrees.
 Mix all crouton ingredients and spread the bread cubes on a foil-lined baking sheet.
-Bake for 10-15 minutes, giving the cubes a stir halfway through, until golden and crunchy.
+Bake for 10-15 minutes, giving the cubes a stir halfway through, until golden and crunchy (see Recipe Note #3).